Geo-Web-Project/docs/docs/006-community-and-governance/007-geo-web-dao.md

 # Geo Web DAO

 :::danger
-Note: This DAO is no longer in use, but we're keeping the documentation up for transparency.
+This DAO is no longer in use, but we're keeping the documentation up for reference.
 As of writing, the Geo Web core contributors don't have plans to implement a coin voting or membership DAO for the foreseeable future.
 Governance mechanisms for the protocol will likely be rolled out incrementally and will focus on enabling wide, fair, and effective participation.
 :::

 The Geo Web DAO (decentralized autonomous organization) is an entity established to help support transparent governance of the Geo Web network.
 The first iteration is an [Aragon DAO](https://aragon.org/) on the xDAI network found here: [https://aragon.1hive.org/#/geoweb/](https://aragon.1hive.org/#/geoweb/).